chadac/cacrawford.org/content/albums/workstation.md

 ---

-Apparently over the years I've gotten into heavily customizing my workstation, and it pretty much all the photos I've taken over the past decade or so.
-Since apparently I implicitly love my computers so much, I thought I'd dedicate a page to them.
+Apparently over the years I've gotten into heavily customizing my workstation, and it pretty much dominates all the photos I've taken over the past decade or so.
+Since apparently I love my computers so much, I thought I'd dedicate a page to them.

 # 2014